aaaaalbert/aaaaalbert.github.io/mini_hello_world.md

 `kubectl` is an extremely flexible and powerful tool to query and manage your deployments and interaction with EdgeNet.
-We can simply pipe this into a file and do some editing, but fortunately `kubectl` will do a lot of the work for us:
+We can simply pipe the above into a file and do some editing, but fortunately `kubectl` will do a lot of the work for us: